 The third step was coming up with a win-win solution.
 This step was often challenging for them, and we’d sometimes have to redo steps one and two in the midst of trying to settle step three.
-But eventually they’d land somewhere conciliatory and come up with a compromise: “How about you get the ball for five minutes, and then I get it for five minutes?”
+But eventually, they’d land somewhere conciliatory and come up with a compromise: “How about you get the ball for five minutes, and then I get it for five minutes?”
 “How about you read in the living room, and I’ll play my music in the basement?”

 Step 4: CELEBRATE

-The Peace Process in action!
+One family’s experience with The Peace Process

-The peace process has changed the way our kids handle conflict with one another.
+The Peace Process has changed the way our kids handle conflict with one another.
 We have grown accustomed to hearing one say to the other (without our prompting, no less!), “I’m mad at you.
 I need to take a few breaths.”
 Or, “Can you tell me how you’re feeling?”
 The other day, I could hear my boys fighting in the basement, and I did not intervene.
 It got quieter down there, and a few minutes later, my youngest son came up.

 “Sounds like it was heating up in the basement,” I commented.

-He responded, “Yeah, but we did the peace process and worked it out.”
+He responded, “Yeah, but we did The Peace Process and worked it out.”

-One day as my boys were going through the peace process, Mitch watched in fascination.
+One day as my boys were going through The Peace Process, Mitch watched in fascination.
 “What are they doing?” he whispered to me.
 I explained it to him, and he listened intently as they worked through things.

 A few days later, Mitch and Sam started yelling at each other and things escalated quickly.
 Mitch started to run out of our house as he hollered his anger at Sam.

 I stood in his path.
-“Mitch, let’s go do the peace process.”
+“Mitch, let’s go do The Peace Process.”